itsShivam73/Bank_-_Customer_Churn/README.md

 To predict customer churn in a banking system
 To compare multiple machine learning algorithms
-To improve churn detection performance using threshold tuning To evaluate models using precision, recall, F1-score, confusion matrix, and precision-recall curve
+To improve churn detection performance using threshold tuning To evaluate models using precision, recall, F1-score & confusion matrix

 📂 Dataset Information
 The dataset contains customer-related features such as: